 Given our theme, I decided to check out books and sites specializing in Southern cooking.
 And with my sweet tooth, you can imagine that I gravitated to desserts.
 Walnut and pecan recipes kept catching my eye.
 By coincidence, I had baked a version of this chocolate walnut shortbread bar a few months ago.
 After friends raved about it, I decided to work on the base, and then blog about it.
 So this bar, now renamed, seemed like my logical contribution to a Southern meal.

-The filling is adapted from an old Epicurious favorite pecan pie bar.
-The chocolate layer came from a comment on the Epicurious pecan pie bars, and the dusting of fresh ground walnuts is my own flight of fancy.
+I adapted the filling from an old Epicurious favorite pecan pie bar.
+The chocolate layer in-between comes from a comment on the Epicurious pecan pie bars, and the dusting of fresh ground walnuts is my own flight of fancy.

 If you’re a shortbread aficionado, you may notice that my version is a bit unusual.
 According to an article in The Guardian (a British newspaper that has great food coverage and recipes), traditional shortbread contains just flour, softened or chilled butter, and caster sugar.
-(That last ingredient we Americans call superfine or bar sugar.)
+(The American names for caster are superfine or bar sugar.)
 Over time, cooks began to add a small amount of rice flour or semolina to provide a bit more of a crumbly texture to the biscuit.

 Like shortbread, this buttery base may not always stay in place as you cut the bars.
 Still, I didn’t hear any complaints about the crumbs.